3rg1s/SBNotes/README.md

 # SBNotes 🗒️

-*SB Notes is a web application, which encrypts your Notes using aes256 and then sends them to the server!
+*SB Notes is a web application, which encrypts your Notes using aes256(not sure enough :D) and then sends them to the server!
 This is a school project as a way to learn about web technologies!*
 ------------

 # How to set up the database 💽